Pelle Petterson: Early life

+Design career

+Petterson studied at the Pratt Institute in New York from 1955 to 1957.
+He designed the 12 mR yacht Sverige, 17 6 mR yachts, and worked with Maxi, Nimbus and Monark Crescent.
+The Maxi series comprise about 30 designs, among them the Maxi 77.
+He has also designed the sailboats Monark 606 and C 55.
+In 2003, he designed the Swedish Match 40 for match racing events.

+He also designed Volvo's successful sports car, the P1800, while he was a student of Pietro Frua.

+Sailing career

+Competing in the Star class, Petterson won a bronze in 1964 together with Holger Sundström.
+He held the world title in this event in 1969, when he won the 1969 Star World Championship in San Diego together with Ulf Schröder.

+In 1972, Petterson was back at the Olympics, again competing in the Star class, this time winning a silver medal.
+Petterson, along with Stellan Westerdahl, led the regatta after five races, but struggles in the sixth race made David Forbes of Australia winning the gold.

+With money from the Maxi 77 design, and sponsored by SCA, Skandinaviska Enskilda Banken and Volvo, Petterson challenged for the America's Cup two times.
+With the yacht Sverige, Pettersons team competed in the 1977 Herbert Pell Cup and 1980 Herbert Pell Cup, advancing to the final in the 1977 edition.

+In Sweden, Pettersson represented Kattegatflottiljen in Gothenburg.

+Personal life

-There is a line of sailing clothing and sports wear bearing the name Petterson, under the Brand Name Pelle P. which are designed by his daughter, Cecilia.
+Pelle Petterson married Irene and has three children.
+One of them, Cecilia, designs a sailing clothing and sports wear bearing the name Petterson, under the brand name Pelle P..
 His other daughter, Ulrika "Icka", lives in the U.S. and is married to Paul Cayard, an American yachtsman and professional sailor.

-Olympic medals and other yacht racing awards

-Competing in the Star class, Petterson won two Olympic medals: a bronze in 1964 and a silver in 1972.
-He held the world title in this event in 1969.

-He also won World Cup medals in the Soling Class and participated in the America's Cup several times, skippering the Swedish America's Cup Challenges in 1977 and 1980.
+Since 1975, Pelle Petterson and Irene are residing in Kullavik.

 Awards

 Petterson was the first person to be inducted into the Swedish Sailing Hall of Fame.
 On 14 May 2004 he received the Swedish Business Award for Outstanding Achievements of the first grade from the West Swedish Chamber of Commerce and Industry.
-Amongst previous recipients are Arvid Carlsson Nobel laureate, Ingvar Kamprad founder of Ikea and Pehr G. Gyllenhammar former CEO of Volvo.
+Among previous recipients are Arvid Carlsson Nobel laureate, Ingvar Kamprad founder of Ikea and Pehr G. Gyllenhammar former CEO of Volvo.

 On 19 November 2004 he received the KTH's Stora Pris from the Royal Institute of Technology in Stockholm.

 On 8 June 2010 Petterson received from Carl XVI Gustaf of Sweden the King's Medal (12th size bright-blue ribbon) for outstanding contributions as a yachtsman and boat designer.